PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Secure Boot

-Mac computers ensure that only Apple-signed code runs from the lowest levels of the firmware to macOS itself.
+Mac computers ensure that only Apple-signed code runs from the lowest levels of the firmware to macOS itself (assuming Full Security is enabled).
 It accomplishes this with a [chain of trust](https://support.apple.com/guide/security/boot-process-secac71d5623/web) that starts with the Boot ROM burned into the Secure Enclave at the factory as the first step.

 Macs let you reduce your boot security by setting a [security policy](https://support.apple.com/guide/security/startup-disk-security-policy-control-sec7d92dc49f/web).
 It's best to leave it set to Full Security.